nl0g/danmakufu-npp/README.md

 ![Alt text](/screenshot/dmf-bespin.png?raw=true "Bespin theme")

 ##Installation
-To install autocomplete config copy Danmakufu.ph3.xml to your Nodepad++ installation directory \plugins\APIs.
+To install auto completion config copy Danmakufu.ph3.xml to your Nodepad++ installation directory \plugins\APIs.
+To enable auto completion go to Settings → Preferences... → Auto-Completion and select "Function completion" or "Function and word completion".
+For calltips check "Function parameters hint on input".

 To install syntax highlighting go to Language → Define your language..., press Import... button and select the xml file.

 For default theme use dmf.default.xml, and for Bespin theme use dmf.bespin.xml.

+##Known limitations
+- Windows-1252 encoding used for calltip documentation.
+Not sure but this seems to be Notepad++ limitation (utf-8 config doesn't work).
+- Autocomplete window doesn't appear when a calltip is shown.
+Notepad++ limitation.
+- Calltips only work for function and not for constants.
+Scintilla limitation.
+- Cannot change calltip background or text color.
+Scintilla limitation.